asayers/pcarp/README.md

 ## Performance

-Proper benchmarking is a TODO.
-I have compared the decoding time to that of the `pcap` library (which uses `libpcap`) over a variety of pcaps.
+I've benchmarked the decoding time against the `pcap` library (which uses `libpcap`) over a variety of pcaps.  libpcap dominates the benchmarks, but not by a huge amount.
+Interestingly, the savings come mostly from spending less time in the kernel.
+Somehow libpcap is performing fewer syscalls than pcarp...
-On some files `pcarp` consistently overperforms, and on some it consistently underperforms, so it's not really possible to say which of the two performs better; but I think it's fair to say they're similar.

 [1]: https://wiki.wireshark.org/SampleCaptures
 [2]: https://docs.rs/flate2/*/flate2/read/struct.GzDecoder.html